Therefore, the ODMR must delay a decision on permit #7 until all

 such research has been done and all requested information has been

 collected.
-Further, the team must fully reconsider the impacts
+Further, the team must fully reconsider the impacts in light

 of the truth that a portion of the proposed mine is in the direct